papertrail/papertrail-cli/README.md

 ## Configuration

-Create ~/.papertrail.yml containing your credentials, or specify the path to that file with -c.
+Create ~/.papertrail.yml containing your API token, or specify the path to that file with -c.
 Example (from examples/papertrail.yml.example):

-    username: your@account.com
+    token: 123456789012345678901234567890ab

-    password: yourpassword
+Retrieve token from Papertrail [Account Settings].
+For compatibility with older config files, `username` and `password` keys are also supported.

 You may want to alias "trail" to "papertrail", like: